Padma Bank

 Padma Bank PLC. is a private commercial bank headquartered in Gulshan, Dhaka, Bangladesh.
 The bank was established in 2013.
-The fourth generation bank commenced its banking operation on June 3, 2013.
-By an order On January 29, 2019, Bangladesh Bank has changed the name of The Farmers Bank Limited to Padma Bank Limited after the bank failed to pay its liabilities due numerous bad loans and embezzlements.
+The fourth-generation bank commenced its banking operation on June 3, 2013.
+By an order on January 29, 2019, Bangladesh Bank changed the name of The Farmers Bank Limited to Padma Bank Limited after the bank failed to pay its liabilities due to numerous bad loans and embezzlements.

 History

 The Farmers Bank Limited was established in 2013 and was granted a licence due to the political links of its founder Muhiuddin Khan Alamgir.

 In January 2016, Bangladesh Bank appointed an observer to The Farmers Bank Limited who had found evidence of irregularities with the distribution of 4 billion taka loans.

 Farmers Bank used its security deposit money with Bangladesh Bank to payback interbank short-term loans to four banks for a total of 7 billion taka in December 2017.
 This resulted in Farmers Bank falling short of the Mandatory Statutory Liquidity Requirement.
 The four banks were Agrani Bank Limited, Janata Bank Limited, Sonali Bank Limited, and NRB Bank Limited.
 Farmers Bank distributed loans to companies that never filed a loan application.
 The Bank distributed loans before their approval.
 By 2017, the bank was virtually broke according to The Daily Star.

 Bangladesh Telecommunication Company Limited recovered 350 million taka from The Farmers Bank Limited on 1 November 2017 after the bank refused twice to allow them access to the funds.
 The Bank sought support from Bangladesh Bank due to a liquidity crisis.
 Bangladesh Bank refused to help until there was a change in the board of directors.
 On 22 November 2017, Bangladesh Bank provided 960 million taka repo loan to Farmers Bank due to its liquidity crises.
 Bangladesh Bank also provided it with a three months deadline to sort out the liquidity crises and asked its directors to inject cash into the Bank.

 Md Ehsan Khasru was appointed managing director of The Farmers Bank Limited on 5 January 2018.

 Minister of Finance, Abul Maal Abdul Muhith, announced on 8 March 2018 that Investment Corporation of Bangladesh and state owned Banks will take over 60 percent of The Farmers Bank Limited.
 On 24 March 2018, Bangladesh Bank disclosed that their investigation of The Farmers Bank Limited had found 5 billion taka loans were given to 11 companies violating banking rules in Bangladesh.
 The Central Bank blamed Muhiuddin Khan Alamgir and Mahabubul Haque Chisty, ex-chairman of The Farmers Bank Limited executive committee, over the loan embezzlements.
 The 11 companies are Apollo Trade International, Advanced Development Technologies, Abeda Memorial Hospital, Al-Faruque Bags, NAR Sweaters Ltd, Bangladesh Development Company, Mac Trading, Index Housing, Mollik Aquaculture Farm, Messers Premjoy, and Nahar Farmers Group.
 M/S Roseburg Auto Rice Mills Ltd, owned by Sherpur District Bangladesh Nationalist Party leader Md Hazrat Ali, embezzled almost 700 million taka from the Bank.